Economy of Israel: Diamond industry

 Israel is one of the world's three major centers for polished diamonds, alongside Belgium and India.
 Israel's net polished diamond exports slid 22.8 percent in 2012 as polished diamond exports fell to $5.56 billion from $7.2 billion in 2011.
 Net exports of rough diamonds dropped 20.1 percent to $2.8 billion and net exports of polished diamonds slipped 24.9 percent to $4.3 billion, while net rough diamond imports dropped 12.9 percent to $3.8 billion.
-Net exports and imports dropped during the Great Recession, particularly within the Eurozone, affected by the European sovereign-debt crisis, and the United States.
+Net exports and imports dropped during the Great Recession, particularly within the Eurozone, affected by the Euro area crisis, and the United States.
 The United States is the largest market accounting for 36% of overall export market for polished diamonds while Hong Kong remains at second with 28 percent and Belgium at 8 percent coming in third.
 As of 2016, cut diamonds were Israel's largest export product, comprising 23.2% of all exports.